 So we’re going to flip the model.
-So instead of talking about the these topics, I’m going to show you 5 real companies in realtime who are doing it well.
+So instead of talking about these topics, I’m going to show you 5 real companies in real time that are doing it well.
 Today I want to introduce you to five creative, innovative companies.
 Read or listen!

 1. Poler Stuff

 Poler Stuff is an awesomely weird camping gear company.
 They are so outrageous that they make REI shoppers look like a bunch of preppies.